symblai/Symbl-powered-Agora-RTE-app/README.md

 - **Conversation APIs** that provide a REST interface for managing and processing your conversation data.
 - **Summary UI** with a fully customizable and editable reference experience that indexes a searchable transcript and shows generated actionable insights, topics, timecodes, and speaker information.

+**This app is meant for demo purposes only , please feel free to report any issue in the issues section**

 <hr />

 ## Enable Symbl for Agora [RTE App][agorarte]